M-P-P-C/pymomorphic/README.md

 # Homomorphic Encryption in Python

-This python script was developed as a part of my graduation theses for the University of Groningen.
+This python library was developed as a part of a master graduation theses for the University of Groningen.
+The functions for Homomorphic Encryption are based on the work by Kim J. in [[1]](#1)

 ## Table of contents